adelapie/ghidra-evm/README.md

     f.write(code_evm)
     f.close()
 ```

-On the other hand, for simplicity bytecode in hex generated with solc using the --bin and
---bin-runtime options can be loaded into ghidra-evm in a .evm_h file.

 - Launch ghidra, create a new project and import a .evm file.
 You can use the examples available at
   examples/